Skip to main content

 Weekly Export Analysis

-Download the weekly trade export for comprehensive weekly analysis:
+Download the weekly fills export for comprehensive weekly analysis:

 import pandas as pd